 While Brazilian Blowouts are meant to help take a lot of the work out of your styling routine, it's still important to use smoothing products like oils and leave-in conditioners that will help keep your hair feeling smooth and frizz-free.
 "Try keeping your product choices paraben- and sulfate-free where possible," Garwood advises.
 She also suggests looking for treatments that contain water-soluble silicones only.
 "Silicones give a glossy finish," she says, "but they can disguise underlying damage, so be careful that you're treating any hair damage correctly."

 This final blow-dry doesn't have to be anything fancy now that your treatment is set in.
 You could even rough dry the hair just to see the results, Duenas tells us.
 If you want to let it air dry, that's fine too!
 Your hair's already been through a lot.
 What you'll get from this treatment is a smoother and straighter finish that appears shinier and healthier.

 The biggest takeaway here is that there are a lot of dangers and potential risks with attempting a Brazilian Blowout at home.
-Do not make any effort to do this on your own without the approval, help, and detailed guidance from a certified professional, and strongly consider using alternative formaldehyde-free keratin products instead.
+Do not make any effort to do this on your own without the approval, help, and detailed guidance from a certified professional, and if you're attempting an at-home treatment, be sure to use alternative formaldehyde-free keratin products.

 Gavazzoni Dias MF.
 Hair cosmetics: an overview.
 Int J Trichology.
 2015;7(1):2-15. doi:10.4103/0974-7753.153450